On non-orientable surfaces in 4-manifolds: Introduction

-The important ingredient for the existence of the splitting is the existence of an embedded transverse sphere for $S$.
-We say that a sphere $G$ embedded into $X$ is an embedded \emph{transverse sphere} for $S$ if the Euler normal number of $G$ is trivial and $G$ intersects $S$ transversally at a unique point.
+The important ingredient for the existence of the splitting is the existence of a geometric dual for $S$.
+We say that a sphere $G$ embedded into $X$ is a \emph{geometric dual} for a connected surface $S$ if the normal Euler number of $G$ is trivial and $G$ intersects $S$ transversally at a unique point.
+We note that some authors, including Gabai~\cite{Ga} and Freedman-Quinn~\cite{FQ}, use the term (embedded) \emph{transverse sphere} to refer to a geometric dual.
 The surface $S$ is \emph{$G$-inessential} if the induced homomorphism $\pi_1(S\setminus G)\to \pi_1(X\setminus G)$ is trivial.
-When there is such a transverse sphere, any $P^2$ summand in $S$ can be split off.
+When there is such a geometric dual, any $P^2$ summand in $S$ can be split off.

-\begin{theorem} Let $S$ be a connected non-orientable closed surface in a closed orientable $4$-manifold $X$.
-Suppose that $S$ is $G$-inessential for a transverse sphere $G$.
+\begin{theorem} Let $S$ be a connected non-orientable closed surface embedded in an orientable $4$-manifold $X$.
+Suppose that $S$ is $G$-inessential for a geometric dual $G$.
 Let $P^2$ be a projective plane summand of $S$.
-Then the pair $(X, S)$ splits as in (\ref{eq:first}) with $P^2$ unknotted, and with the surface $S'$ still $G$-inessential for the transverse sphere $G$. \end{theorem}
+Then the pair $(X, S)$ splits as in (\ref{eq:first}) with $P^2$ unknotted, and with the surface $S'$ still $G$-inessential for the geometric dual $G$. \end{theorem}

 \begin{remark} Let $M\subset S^3\subset S^4$ be the standard M\"{o}bius band.
 The boundary of $M$ can be pushed radially into the upper hemisphere of $S^4$ where it bounds a unique disc $D^2$ up to isotopy.
 The union of the M\"{o}bius band and the disc $D^2$ is an embedded, unknotted projective plane $P^2$ in $S^4$.
 Depending on the sign of the half-twist of the M\"{o}bius band, there are two non-isotopic unknotted projective planes, $P^2_+$ and $P^2_-$.
 These can be detected by one of two invariants: the normal Euler number, or the Brown invariant, see section~\ref{s:EuBr}. \end{remark}